giovanniboscu/continuous-section-field/docs/model/csf_cuf_numerical_validation_carrera_giunta.md

 The next step is therefore to introduce the Maclaurin CUF approximation used by Carrera and Giunta and to identify the basis functions associated with a chosen approximation order.

-At this point the reference geometry, material, coordinate correspondence, and target numerical case are fully specified.
-The next step is to specialize the generalized CSF sectional state to this constant prismatic reference configuration.